 Here in Texas, we know that business thrives when there is free trade and competition, yet businesses are still able to take steps to protect their interests from employees who leave for greener pastures.
 Businesses are, under Texas law, able to negotiate contracts with their employees restricting their ability to compete against the business when they depart the company.
-These agreements are known as covenants not to compete or non-compete agreements.
+These agreements are known as non-compete agreements.

 Every state has slightly different laws concerning non-compete agreements, with some states providing robust recognition of them and other states limiting their enforceability to varying degrees.
-Out in California, for example, non-compete agreements are void, whereas Texas recognizes their validity under certain circumstances.
+In California, for example, non-compete agreements are void, whereas Texas recognizes their validity under certain circumstances.

-Under Texas law, covenants not to compete must be part of an otherwise valid employment agreement and are only enforceable when they are reasonable and do not impose greater restrictions on an employee than is necessary to protect the business' legitimate interests.
+Under Texas law, non-compete agreements must be part of an otherwise valid employment contract and are only enforceable when they are reasonable and do not impose greater restrictions on an employee than is necessary to protect the business' legitimate interests.
 Reasonableness, then, is the key to a valid non-compete agreement.

-In terms of duration, unlimited restrictions on competition are clearly illegal.
-It isn't possible to give a number of months or years courts will consider to be a reasonable duration for non-compete agreements.
+In terms of duration, unlimited time restrictions on competition are clearly illegal.
+However, there also isn't a standard amount of time that courts will consider to be a reasonable duration for non-compete agreements.
 It depends on the industry the business is in, the employee's role in the company, the market in which the business is operating, and other factors.
 Non-compete agreements don't necessarily need to specify duration, but courts will only enforce such agreements for a reasonable time under the circumstances.

-Concerning the scope of activity, there are no hard and fast rules, but cases have shown that courts are less likely to enforce non-compete agreements which prevent an employee from working with clients with whom the employee had no contact during his or her employment.
+Concerning the scope of activity, there are no hard and fast rules, but case history has shown that courts are less likely to enforce non-compete agreements which prevent an employee from working with clients with whom the employee had no contact during his or her employment.
 Companies may generally prevent contact with existing customers, though.
 Non-compete agreements may restrict an employee from working for competitors, but the time and geographic limitations must still be reasonable for the agreement to be considered valid.